sassoftware/fine-flow-tool-kit/README.md

 ### Published Paper: Value Stream Reference Architecture (DevOps Institute)

 If you would like to know more about the original research behind the FINE Flow Evaluation Tool Kit, a published paper by Statham and Walters is available.
 The paper can be accessed from the DevOps Institute through their (Free) "SKILup IT Learning Lite" site: https://www.devopsinstitute.com/skilup-it-learning/.
-Sign up to [access the site](https://member.devopsinstitute.com/skitl-lite-sign-up) and then select the lesson on Value Stream Reference Architecure using the link: https://skilupit.thinkific.com/courses/value-stream-reference-architecture-paper
+Sign up to [access the site](https://member.devopsinstitute.com/skitl-lite-sign-up) and then select the lesson on "Value Stream Reference Architecure" using the link: https://skilupit.thinkific.com/courses/value-stream-reference-architecture-paper

 ### Book: Team Topologies